 SPA 363 Spanish-American Novel (3 hrs.)
-A study of the major currents in the Spanish-American novel in the nineteenth and twentieth century's covering works representative of principal cultural, social, political, and economic preoccupations.
+A study of the major currents in the Spanish-American novel in the nineteenth and twentieth centuries.
+The selected works reflect the main cultural, political, and economic aspects in society.
 Prerequisites: SPA 381 or permission of the instructor.

 SPA 377 Spanish Civilization (3 hrs.)
 An introduction to Spanish civilization from its beginnings to the present.
-(See HUM 277.)
-For credit in Spanish, additional work in Spanish is required.
+Taught in Spanish.
 Prerequisites: SPA 204 or permission of the instructor.

 SPA 378 Latin American Civilization (3 hrs.)
 An introduction to the culture and civilization of Latin America, from the colonial period to the present, with concentrated study of contemporary Latin American culture.
-Includes historical, social, and economic aspects as well as art and literature.
-(See HUM 278.)
-For credit in Spanish, additional work in Spanish is required.
+Includes historical, social, and economic aspects, as well as art and literature.
+Taught in Spanish.
 Prerequisites: SPA 204 or permission of the instructor.